 - 1 large egg

-In a medium bowl, combine the flour, almond meal, and baking soda, salt, cinnamon, and cayenne pepper.
-Sift in the cocoa powder and stir to blend.
-Set aside.
+In a medium bowl, combine the flour, almond meal, cocoa powder, baking soda, salt, cinnamon, and cayenne pepper.
+Stir to blend and set aside.

-Using a tablespoon or a tiny ice-cream scoop (I like 1-1/4-inch), to scoop the dough onto the parchment-lined baking sheets.
+Use a tablespoon or a 1 1/4 inch cookie scoop, shape the dough onto the parchment-lined baking sheets.
+Press each one down gently with the palm of your hand.
 The balls of dough should be at least 2 inches apart, about 12 per sheet.
-Bake for 8 to10 minutes.
-The cookies will look solidified along the edges and might appear a bit raw in the center.
+Bake just until they're spread and are solidified, about 10 minutes.
+The cookies will look done along the edges and might appear a bit raw in the center.
 This is okay, as they will cook a bit more out of the oven and be perfect!
-Let them cool for a few minutes on the baking sheet and then transfer them to a cooling rack.
+Let them cool for about 15 minutes on the baking sheet.